Awards & Recognition

 Residents round out their experiences in maternity care through following patients of select OB teaching staff.
-Residents can easily deliver 100 patients during their three years.
 Daily teaching rounds with family medicine or OB faculty occur on the maternity care rotation.
 These rounds include practice reading fetal monitor strips, discussion of active inpatient cases and lectures on a core of other maternity care topics.
 All deliveries are attended by the attending physician in addition to the resident.
 Residents learn to assist in Caesarean sections and tubal ligations and see a wide spectrum of patients.

 Our pediatric inpatient rotations here at Northridge provide residents with an exciting and unique educational experience.
 Northridge Hospital houses a full complement of pediatric care including general pediatrics, an NICU and a PICU.
 Additionally, Northridge Hospital is currently the only Level II pediatric trauma center in the San Fernando Valley.